Project Name: New Mexico State Highway & Transportation Department

 New Mexico’s State Highway and Transportation Department (NMSH&TD) made news with innovative financing and a record-setting pace in the construction of 118 miles (190 km) of four-lane highway along a route in the northwestern part of the state formerly known as Highway 44.
 With a construction timetable of just two years, and with the construction season limited by cold Rocky Mountain winter weather, design engineers needed to solve construction challenges without delay.

 THE GEOWEB SYSTEM MET SITE CHALLENGES

-Presto Geosystems’ GEOWEB® Cellular Confinement System was the perfect answer to a unique soft subgrade problem that threatened to stop paving operations with just a half mile of highway to complete and cold winter temperatures only months away.
+Presto Geosystems’ GEOWEB® Cellular Confinement System was the perfect answer to a unique soft subgrade problem that threatened to stop paving operations with just a half-mile of the highway left to complete and cold winter temperatures only months away.